Question: "Why do Christians try to impose their values on others?"

 Answer: Christians are frequently accused of trying to impose their values or their beliefs on others.
 The oft-heard accusation is that Christians are trying to “shove their religion down our throats.”
 In addressing this question, we must also address the implied accusation that Christians are an authoritarian group that seeks to impinge on the rights of others.
 Of course, there have been tyrants who were professed Christians, but true followers of Jesus Christ do not seek to infringe on anyone’s basic human rights.
 The same God who granted volition to the believer also granted volition to the unbeliever.

 God extends His general blessings to everyone (Matthew 5:45); therefore, freedom for all is a Christian value.
 Man is a special creation of God (Genesis 1:27); therefore, human dignity and respect for the individual are Christian values.
-The application of these values in Western society has benefitted everyone.
+The application of these values in Western society has benefited everyone.
 After all, who enjoys more freedom: the atheist in America, or the Christian in Communist China?

 Some say that it is wrong to try to “legislate morality.”
 We say that it is impossible not to.
 Every law “imposes” someone’s moral “values” on someone else.
 A law that prohibits murder, for example, imposes a belief that murder is wrong and upholds the Christian tenet that human life has intrinsic worth.
 Doubtless, society is better off with such a law in place.